-Theft is one of the most common crimes in the world, but that does not the penalties for it are any less severe.
-Punishment for theft in Pennsylvania depends on the type of theft and the amount stolen, but penalties can be as severe as 20 years in prison in some cases.
+Theft is one of the most common crimes in the world, but penalties for it aren’t any less severe.
+Depending on the type of theft and the amount stolen, penalties can result in up to 20 years in prison.
 Building a solid defense to theft charges means knowing the law and acting quickly.

-Theft by Taking, Deception and Extortion in Central Pennsylvania
+Theft by Taking, Deception and Extortion in Pennsylvania

 The most common type of theft under Pennsylvania law is simple taking.
 This involves the unlawful taking, transfer or control of another person’s property.
 Theft by deception, on the other hand, happens when a person intentionally uses false impressions to obtain or withhold property, or prevents another person from getting information that would affect that person’s judgment in a financial transaction.
 It is theft by extortion, meanwhile, to obtain or withhold property by threatening to do any of the following: commit a crime; accuse someone of committing a crime; expose a secret that would subject someone to hatred, contempt or ridicule; take or withhold action as an official, or compel an official to take or withhold action; start or continue a strike, boycott or other collective action; provide information or testify, or withhold information or testimony; or inflict any other harm.

-Lost Property, Stolen Property and Theft of Services in Central Pennsylvania
+Lost Property, Stolen Property and Theft of Services in Pennsylvania